jollyjerr/knowledge/programming/clean-architecture.md

 _The most flexible systems depend on abstractions, not concretions_

 Concrete implementation details should always depend on abstract stable code.
-Basically, buiseness logic should never need to change when the UI changes.
-Buiseness rules should never need to change when the database or ORM change.
+Basically, business logic should never need to change when the UI changes.
+Business rules should never need to change when the database or ORM change.

 If you find yourself in a situation where the abstract is depending the concrete, you should invert the dependency by creating an interface and then the abstract code and concrete implementation both depend on the interface (which is abstract).